Charleemane/Hands-on-2/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
+Hero themes:
+- Coffee
+- Clash of Clans
+- Frieren
+- Harry Potter
-- Whats the purpose
+- Guitar
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->